 People with ideas that don’t fit the dominant cultural narrative challenge the belief system’s authority.
 So they demonize anyone with ideas that challenge their control.
 They demonize anything that could threaten their cash flow.

-Understanding fear starts with finding the source.
+Understanding fear starts with finding the origin.
 You can then determine if it is a natural fear or something someone taught you.
-Identifying the source gives us to power to overcome both the fears that come from within versus the external fears they have programmed us to believe.
+Identifying the source gives us to power to overcome both the anxieties that come from within versus the external fears they have programmed us to believe.

 Loving and Fearing the Unknown